vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 Those command can all be made *async*.
 But async here is a client concept.
 It simply means the command returns immediately.
 It is still bound to [request execution timeout](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/querylimits#limit-on-request-execution-time-timeout).

-Also, a long-running command can fail because of intermitent failures (e.g. a VM failing) and won't be retryed automatically.
+Also, a long-running command can fail because of intermittent failures (e.g. a VM failing) and won't be retried automatically.

-Therefore this type of ingestion is innerently ill-suited to ingest large amount of data.
+Therefore, this type of ingestion is inherently ill-suited to ingest large amount of data.

 [Queued ingestion](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/netfx/kusto-ingest-queued-ingest-sample) is a reliable ingestion mean.
 It relies on an internal Azure Queue and implements retries in case of failures.
 Different tools leverage queued ingestion (e.g. [LightIngest](https://docs.microsoft.com/en-us/azure/data-explorer/lightingest)).